What does The Prince of Wales do to reduce his own carbon footprint?

 The Prince of Wales has been an environmental leader for over 40 years, working with businesses, charities, governments and other organisations to help promote sustainable ways of living and working.
 The Household strives to minimise its environmental impact across its activities.
 This includes its greenhouse gas emissions, which are subject to independent assurance each year.

-In 2015/16 the Household reduced greenhouse gas emissions from sources under its control by 20 per cent.
 While they vary each year, the aim is to ensure emissions are minimised by investing in renewable energy and ensuring travel is planned with carbon as well as cost and logistics in mind.

 Office and domestic energy use